 If your account with your cable provider includes more than one WAN IP Address, then the other ports on this modem can pass through up to three additional IP Addresses.
 In that case, you can connect devices to up to all four of the MB8600’s Ethernet ports.

-In the unlikely event that you want to use the MB8600 for either of these two situations, note that some MB8600 models cover up three of the four Ethernet ports.
-In that case you simply remove the tape that covers those ports.
+If you want to use the MB8600 for either of these two situations, you simply remove the tape that covers those ports.
+Instructions HERE